 NC State Experts on Back to School

-As students return to the classroom, experts from the NC State College of Education are available to speak on issues of digital equity, broadband access, politics in the classroom, preparing teachers for remote learning and climate change education.
+As students return to the classroom, experts from the NC State College of Education are available to speak on public funding for K-12 private schools, serving multilingual learners in rural schools, practices for introducing politics in civics classes, issues of teacher pay and retention, and more.

 Politics in the Classroom, Civics